vincentlan15/String-Regex-Manipuplation/chapter2.md

 Now it gets a bit more tricky: you are looking for two "A"s that are either consecutive or separated by a "G".
 How can you do that?
 A method we learned before, of course, is "AA|AGA", but now with the new `?` operator, we have a simpler way to express "the 'G' between the two 'A's is optional."
 How exactly should the expression be?
 We leave the challenge to you.

 *** =instructions
-- Search in `seq` for two "A"s that are either consecutive or sepearted by a "G".
+- Search in `seq` for *all* occurences of two "A"s either consecutive or sepearted by a "G".
 - Print out the results

 *** =hint